 - Hospitals - BSA Health Systems , Northwest Texas Healthcare System, Kindred Hospital, Quail Creek Surgical Hospital and Amarillo VA Hospital are located in Amarillo, TX.

 - Allergy Injections - Allergy Injections are administered in our office.
 SMS does not provide allergy testing.
 We can administer the serum from your allergy specialist.
-There will be a charge of $20 (plus $5 per vial) per semester.
 You will be required to wait at least 15 minutes after your injection.
 Please send or bring in your serum, allergist's guidelines and current allergy injection record to Student Medical Services - WTAMU Box 61401, Canyon, TX 79016.
 For a seasonal allergy prescription or injection, please schedule an appointment with a provider.

 - Accutane - is a medication used to treat acne.
 SMS does not prescribe Accutane but we can do the lab testing for another provider.
 This medication, can cause birth defects.

 - Class D Pharmacy - Student Medical Services has a Class D Pharmacy.
 We sell approximately 40 medications.
 We cannot transfer a prescription from another pharmacy to ours.
 The patient can transfer medical records from his or her primary care provider.
 If we do not have the medication in stock we will write a prescription or call the prescription in to a local pharmacy.

 - Cold Packs - Cold packs are offered free to students upon request.
 These packages include: decongestants, antihistamines, cough drops, and a tea bag.
 No appointment required for a cold pack.